-All of the Bonds indicated as "Adjustable" in this table are in a weekly interest rate mode, with the interest rate adjusted by the related Remarketing Agent each week as described in the Official Statement.
-See "PART I-REMARKETING AGENTS."
+(1) All of the Bonds indicated as "Adjustable" in this table are in a weekly interest rate mode, with the interest rate adjusted by the related Remarketing Agent each week as described in the Official Statement.
+See "PART I- REMARKETING AGENTS."

-This table does not include the Offered Bonds being offered by this Official Statement, the 2024 Series E Bonds issued on September 11, 2024 or the 2024 Series F Bonds which are expected to be issued on October 16, 2024.
+(2) This table does not include the Offered Bonds being offered by this Official Statement or the 2024 Series B Bonds which were issued subsequent to April 1, 2024.